steven-wolfman/ubc-term-finder/dev-story.md

 ### `sideEffects` in `package.json` for Tree Shaking

 [Tree Shaking](https://en.wikipedia.org/wiki/Tree_shaking) is a technique for including only live (possibly used) code when publishing it.
-If our package is used from other packages, it could be eliminated due to tree shaking (if the analysis finds it cannot be called in the context in which the other package is used) or portions of our own package and its dependencies could be eliminated for the same reason.
+That can significantly reduce file size in JavaScript applications.
 To make this work better, it may be helpful to add `"sideEffects": false` to `package.json`.
 We'll skip that for our package, but see [BetterStack's discussion of `sideEffects`](https://betterstack.dev/blog/npm-package-best-practices/#heading-side-effects) for more information.

 ### Using GitHub Actions to Publish from GitHub